-Staff members are designated in the management system as Instrument Scientists by their respective integrated research platform (IRP) leaders.
+Staff members are designated in the management system as Instrument Custodians/Authorized Reservers by their respective IRP leaders.
 Only those designated as such on an instrument can create a reservation/booking and record usage.
 The management system schedule tool is to be used to create reservations on instruments.
-Non-staff (e.g., users, collaborators) are not eligible to serve as Instrument Scientists.
+Nonstaff (e.g., users, collaborators) are not eligible to serve as Instrument Custodians/Authorized Reservers.

 Instruments are evaluated each year on the unique or state-of-the-art characteristics, purchase or replacement costs, user community interest, and productivity.
-Usage data must be entered into the management system for all tracked instruments User Program Services annually sends a list of instruments that require utilization tracking to Instrument Scientists.
+Usage data must be entered into the management system for all tracked instruments.
+UPS annually sends a list of instruments that require utilization tracking to Instrument Custodians.

-Instrument Scientists are required to record usage data by Friday of each week and by the last day of the month for the final week.
-The data analyst on the User Program Services team reviews the data for anomalies prior to data archival for reporting purposes at the end of the fifth day following month end.
+Instrument Custodians/Authorized Reservers are required to record usage data by Friday of each week and by the last day of the month for the final week.
+The UPS data analyst reviews the data for anomalies prior to data archival for reporting purposes at the end of the fifth day following month end.
 Changes needed after the archive date are not reflected in subsequent reports or statistical analyses unless arrangements have been made with the Lead Project Manager.

 Core hours for instruments have been established to help manage the Utilization Policy for the 20% of instrument time made available for EMSL staff research and for managing contracted time utilization.
-For instruments that operate 10 hours a day, 5 days a week, core hours are considered 8 a.m. -6 p.m., Monday - Friday, excluding official laboratory holidays and planned outages.
-For instruments that operate 24 hours a day, 7 days a week, core hours are 12 a.m. -12 a.m.
-(24 hours a day), seven days a week, excluding official laboratory holidays and planned outages.
-Other core hours are utilization.
+For instruments that operate 10 hours a day, 5 days a week, core hours are considered 8 a.m.-6 p.m., Monday-Friday, excluding official laboratory holidays and planned outages.
+For instruments that operate 24 hours a day, 7 days a week, core hours are 12 a.m.-12 a.m., excluding official laboratory holidays and planned outages.
+Other core hours may be established based on factors such as past user utilization.

-Instrument time is reported under four different categories: 1) In Use, 2) Out of Service-Planned, 3) Out of Service-Unplanned, and 4) Available.
+Instrument time is reported under four different categories: (1) In Use; (2) Out of Service, Planned; (3) Out of Service, Unplanned; and (4) Available.
 Definitions for the types of use to be recorded within each category are provided below.